kayla@centerforembodiedhealing.com | (240) 622-9200

 Why “New Moon”?

 The new moon is quiet.
 Almost invisible.
-But it marks the start of an entirely new cycle — one that begins not with a dramatic burst of light, but with stillness, reflection, and subtle shifts.
+Yet it marks the beginning of a new cycle, one that starts with subtle shifts rather than dramatic change.

 A Practice Rooted in Justice and Care